KDE/digikam-doc/import_tools/smugmug_import.rst

     The SmugMug Authorize Dialog

-Then, simply authorize application and close the web browser.
-Return to the host application dialog, you will see the interface used to download photos from SmugMug.
+Then, simply authorize the application and close the web browser.
+Returning to the host application dialog, you will see the interface used to download photos from SmugMug.

 .. figure:: images/import_smugmug_dialog.webp
     :alt: